ladybug-tools/ladybug-web/shadow-explorer/readme.md

 [Ladybug Web Shadow Explorer Read Me]( #shadow-explorer/readme.md )
 ===

-2016-03-22

-Very R1.
+_Use the menu on the left to call up files and adjust the date and time.
+Enjoy watching the shadows move as the hours go by._

-The idea is to have a core or 'engine' that other scripts can call and embed in an `iframe`.
+The idea is to have a core or 'engine' that other scripts - like the one you ae usung now - can call and embed in an `iframe`.
 The engine is here: [Ladybug Web Shadow Core]( http://ladybug-analysis-tools.github.io/ladybug-web/shadow-core/ ).

 The calling scripts tend to carry out fairly specialized tasks.
-There can be communication between the calling scripts when needed.
+There can be communication between the two scripts when needed.

 The general strategy is to be something like node.js or jquery - a small core that accepts plugins of various types.